ninjudd/sqleton/README.md

-A sql migration tool for clojure.
+SQLETON is a sql tool set for clojure projects.
+It currently requires a project to use both postgresql and Cake.